It’s all good and well knowing what the Comrades Marathon Down Run Route Profile is… what hills to expect, and when to expect them…

 Pacing The Final Third Of The Comrades Marathon

-This is the section where you can be rewarded big time and makeup tons of time.
+This is the section where you can be rewarded big time and make tons of time.
 (If you behave on Fields Hill)

-We know that for the majority of people where there will be some impact of fatigue number one, number two, most people will find it very difficult to go through halfway slow enough to allow them to do that in the second half.
-And incidentally, I have three clients that have run between nine and 11 minutes faster in the second half showing you that it’s absolutely possible to run quite a lot faster in the second half than the first.
+We know that for most people, fatigue will have some impact.
+Additionally, the majority will struggle to go through halfway at a slow enough pace to set themselves up for a strong second half.
+However, I have three clients who have run between nine and eleven minutes faster in the second half, proving that it is absolutely possible to run significantly faster in the second half than in the first.

-But critically, it tells you that you should, at the absolute very least be able to run them close to even splits.
-And part of the trick here is to use fuel to run most of Fields Hill, but not to push down Fields Hill.
+But critically, this tells you that, at the very least, you should be able to run close to even splits.
+One key strategy here is to use fuel to run most of Fields Hill—but not to push too hard on the downhill.

-You can walk the whole of the 45th Cutting if you like but personally, when I’m at that stage of a race I don’t want to walk for too long.
+You can walk the entire 45th Cutting if needed, but personally, at that stage of the race, I prefer not to walk for too long.

-Once you get to the highway you’ll notice some runners with their heads down driving themselves forward to the best of their abilities to avoid cut-offs, some runners shave paced themselves perfectly and fly across the final 5.5 kilometers over Tollgate Bridge and into Kingsmead Stadium.
+Once you reach the highway, you’ll notice different types of runners: some with their heads down, pushing forward to avoid the cut-off; others who have paced themselves perfectly and are flying through the final 5.5 kilometers, crossing Tollgate Bridge and running strong into Kingsmead Stadium.

 How to Select Your Comrades Marathon 2025 Downrun Pacing Chart

-You could take your best marathon time in the past six months and multiplied by two and a half and that will give you a very good idea of what you should and are capable of running at comrades.
+You could take your best marathon time from the past six months, multiply it by 2.5, and that would give you a solid estimate of what you should be capable of running at Comrades.

-If you do want a physical pacing chart that you can slap on your wrist, they will be for sale at the Comrades Expo.
+If you prefer a physical pacing chart to keep you on track, they will be available for sale at the Comrades Expo—a handy tool to ensure you stay on pace from start to finish.

 Comments are closed.